pylast/pylast/README.md

 # about anything and see examples of how it works
 ```

+More examples in <a href="https://github.com/hugovk/lastfm-tools">hugovk/lastfm-tools</a> and [test_pylast.py](test_pylast.py).

 Testing
 -------

-test_pylast.py contains integration tests with Last.fm, and plenty of code examples.
+[test_pylast.py](test_pylast.py) contains integration tests with Last.fm, and plenty of code examples.

-You need a test account at Last.fm that can be cluttered with test data, and an API key and secret.
-Either copy example_test_pylast.yaml to test_pylast.yaml and fill out the credentials, or set them as environment variables like:
+You need a test account at Last.fm that will be cluttered with test data, and an API key and secret.
+Either copy [example_test_pylast.yaml](example_test_pylast.yaml) to test_pylast.yaml and fill out the credentials, or set them as environment variables like:

 ```
 export PYLAST_USERNAME=TODO_ENTER_YOURS_HERE